 Section 4.
-Military Leaves; Temporary Training Periods.
+Military Leaves.

-An employee who is a member of a military reserve organization or a National Guard unit shall be entitled to paid leave as hereinafter provided.
-If such assignment would substantially interfere with the execution of duties in the public interest, the employee may be encouraged to request a rescheduling of any such training/assignmenteligible for military leave benefits.
-The maximum payment during any military leave shall be the difference between the base pay an employee would normally receive in one pay period and the amount received from the military.
-There shall be no compensation from the City if the military pay is equal to or greater than City pay.
+An employee who is a member of a military reserve organization or a National Guard unit shall be eligible for military leave benefits.
 A forty (40) hour employee may receive up to a maximum of eighty (80) hours of Military Pay annually for temporary training and/or extended military leave.
 An employee shall be paid only for those days he/she would normally have worked during the time of the military assignment.
 Employees should notify management and the Human Resources Department of the need for Military Leave as far in advance as possible.
 Written notice is preferred, but not required under the law.

-For extended military leave, employees are encouraged to complete a Military Leave of Absence from and meet with Human Resources personnel to review the employees pay and benefits prior to the commencement of leave.
+For extended military leave, employees are encouraged to complete a Military Leave of Absence form and meet with Human Resources personnel to review the employees pay and benefits prior to the commencement of leave.
 Subject to certain exceptions under the Uniformed Services Employment and Reemployment Rights Act (USERRA) military leave benefits are limited to five (5) years of leave of absence.
-The employee shall provide appropriate documentation of orders to attend any training, citing the nature of the training, the required time away, and any related information as may be necessary to fully clarify the absence.
-No City compensation shall be allowed for any person called to active or extended military service, provided that, in the event of a natural disaster or civil disorder within the City limits of Topeka, the City Manager may authorize payment from the City for the duration of such active service, not to exceed the difference between City and military pay as stated herein.
+Section 5.
+Funeral/Family Crisis Leave.